How to Read Excel Files in Python with IronXL

 IronXL for Python is a comprehensive library for reading and editing Excel files in Python without needing Microsoft Excel installed.
 It supports various spreadsheet formats and is based on the IronXL .NET library.

-How do I install IronXL for Python?
+How do I install this Python library for Excel file manipulation?

 You can install IronXL for Python using pip, the Python package manager, by executing `pip install ironxl` in your terminal.